hhotdong/math/logic/README.md

 <details><summary>Disjunction</summary>

-  - Given two formulas P and Q, disjunction is a operation which makes new formula whose truth value is false only when both P, Q are false.
+  - Given two formulas P and Q, disjunction is an operation which constructs new formula whose truth value is false only when both P and Q are false.

   - $\lor$, 'or', '합연산'